 While it is a common belief that only men have to deal with sexual urges, the same is also true for women.
-Women may have sexual thoughts, urges and desires, where some women experience them more that other women.
+Women may have sexual thoughts, urges, and desires, where some women experience them more than other women.

 Check out this counseling video:

 Having Sexual Thoughts Is Not a Fault or a Flaw